gavinwale/cs121/README.md

 # cs121
-Java projects from CS I
+## A collection of Java projects from my first Java class, CS I